 We’ll spend the afternoon and evening shooting the dense Mediterranean nature and rich architecture of this charming town.

 The four-star Adriana Hvar Spa Hotel is our home for two nights.
 Perched on the promenade and facing the old city centre, Adriana Hvarʼs most stylish boutique hotel boasts spectacular panoramic views of the town and the marina.

 We begin the day with a panoramic sunrise shoot before setting off for the western part of the island.
 Today we’ll photograph some of the most scenic places on the island including vast lavender fields, ancient olive groves, and traditional Croatian villages.

 We’ll have some free time to explore, sunbathe and swim before meeting in the late afternoon to try our hand at creative seascapes and to experiment with long exposures.
-Overnight Hotel Adriana
+Overnight Adriana Hvar Spa Hotel

 The waters of Plitvice Lakes, flowing over the limestone and chalk have, over thousands of years, deposited travertine barriers.
 This created natural dams, which in turn, have created a series of beautiful lakes, caves, and waterfalls.
 The forests in the park are home to bears, wolves, and many rare bird species.

 Here you’ll have the opportunity to try different photography techniques using tripods and long exposures as well as work on composition.
 Enjoy free time exploring Plitvice Lakes National Park alone before meeting late afternoon to make the most of the play of golden light and reflections in the water.
-Overnight Pension Plitvice Ethno House
+Two nights at Pension Plitvice Ethno House